balthazar-space/Case-and-housing-design/v0.2/README.md

 # Bathazar case current 0.2 version 3D preview.

 This is 0.2 version of our new design, primarily meant as a technical set-up with proper measuraments for fitting internal modules.

+So current no-design or a suitcase-design will not be final, but this phase solves the tecnical issues and a construction system.

-Also it is compartmentalised to ease printing on a home 3D printer, reinforced with connecting pegs, adding extra sturdiness to the assembled case.
+Also it is compartmentalised to ease printing on a home 3D printer, reinforced with connecting pegs, thus adding extra stability and sturdiness to the assembled case.

 Printing files are to be found in STL_Print_Case folder, together with assembly instructions.
-Casing parts are stiched together with plastic pins for extra sturdiness.
+Casing parts are stiched together with plastic pins.
 Also you need a good stash of M3 screws to fasten the connecting and overlaying parts, and PCB modules and a keyboard.
 Those are designed with marked dedicated holes.
 Also supplied is printable version of assembly procedure.

 Below are general overview of the parts, modules and hands-on examples during the assembly.